Best wireless headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless headphones you can buy in 2020.

 Read the full review: Sennheiser Momentum 3 Wireless

-In their niche category, though, the JBL Reflect Flow headphones are very good indeed, especially if you want a bass-heavy sound for the gym without resorting to cans – and the 10-hour battery (or 30 with the case) will outlast a seriously long run.
+Cambridge Audio's Melomania 1 buds (above) offer more detail and sonic sparkle – but those buds are not intended for sport use.
+Within their niche, the JBL Reflect Flow headphones are very good indeed, especially if you want a bass-heavy sound for the gym without resorting to cans.

 Read the full review: JBL Reflect Flow